rule

 Text 4

-This way of proceeding [distinguishing between good and bad] is revealed by Me for those bearing the burden of religious principles.
+This approach [of distinguishing between good and bad] I put forward for the sake of those who suffer the burden of religious principles.
+(Vedabase)

 Text 5